mintisan/awesome-kan/README.md

 - [TKAN: Temporal Kolmogorov-Arnold Networks](https://arxiv.org/abs/2405.07344) ｜ [code](https://github.com/remigenet/tkan) ｜ ![Github stars](https://img.shields.io/github/stars/remigenet/tkan.svg)
 - [Kolmogorov-Arnold Networks (KANs) for Time Series Analysis](https://arxiv.org/pdf/2405.08790)
 - [Wav-KAN: Wavelet Kolmogorov-Arnold Networks](https://arxiv.org/abs/2405.12832)
+- [KAN: Kolmogorov–Arnold Networks: A review](https://vikasdhiman.info/reviews/KAN_a_review.pdf) : This review raises 4 major criticisms of the paper [KAN: Kolmogorov-Arnold Networks](https://arxiv.org/abs/2404.19756).
+"MLPs have learnable activation functions as well", "The content of the paper does not justify the name, Kolmogorov-Arnold networks (KANs)", "KANs are MLPs with spline-basis as the activation function" and "KANs do not beat the curse of dimensionality" unlike claimed.

 ### Theorem